 As if there is something called compiler theory.
 I have been able to

-is was an obvious enhancement, "dynamic value creation".
+was an obvious enhancement, "dynamic variable creation".

 The rest of compiler theory remains the same, which includes the

 order in which statements are executed [flow control], which has not

 changed since the first assembler programs were written in 1949.
 The

 "function" is the basic unit for programs, a named set of statements

 with values passed to it through registers, an action is performed, and a

 value is returned.